slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 ### But how does it work?
 The way the egg-hunter works is by iterating through the pages of memory and looking for the "egg" until its found.

-Okay okay I get it but as far as I knew when a program tries to read unallocated memory in Linux, the program will crash throwing a `SIGSEGV` right?
+Okay okay, I get it but as far as I knew when a program tries to read unallocated memory in Linux, the program will crash throwing a `SIGSEGV` right?
 So how do you figure that out in advance?

 Here comes Skape's out-of-the-box solution.
-He has devised a way to use the `access()` syscall to check whether a page of memory is accessible or not by using the memory address as argument and by checking the error-code(_0xf2 OR EFAULT_) returned by the syscall, we can determine whether the page is accessible or not.
+He has devised a way to use the `access()` syscall to check whether a page of memory is accessible or not by using the memory address as the argument and by checking the error-code(_0xf2 OR EFAULT_) returned by the syscall, we can determine whether the page is accessible or not.
 This enables us to scan the memory safely.

 Needless to say, if the page is inaccessible then it should skip to the next page directly otherwise it should continue scanning the memory page looking for our "egg".
 ### One final note